 Slice 2: The War in Star Wars

 The franchise is called Star Wars so we need to get some action for our credits.
 The opening battle scene was some epic fun and really showed off Poe as the ace pilot he is always described as.
 I have seen people complain about the bombers being too slow and some questionable physics during the battle, but this is a space opera not hard sci-fi so I can let it slide.
 BB-8 with the walker was cool but that scene could have used more human blaster play.
 Kylo and Rey versus Snoke’s guards was some sweet, sweet action as well.
 And Holdo beautifully light speeding her cruiser through that star destroyer – though why she did not do that when the ships were being picked off one by one is beyond me – was just plain breathtaking.
 And that’s about it.

 Barely any Luke action.
 No saber vs saber action.
 Snoke, the super Force master, got taken out like a punk.
 The Canto Bight escape looked ridiculous.
-The battle on Crait had some cool effects but the Battle of Hoth, which it was an obvious homage too, it could not hold a candle to.
+The battle on Crait had some cool effects but the Battle of Hoth, which it was an obvious homage too, it could not hold a candle in a snowstorm to.
 The Millennium Falcon action at the end was decent enough but nothing we had not seen in the previous movie.
 I thought the desperation of the Resistance and their slow destruction was interesting but in terms of big blow-out battle scenes I did not get my money’s worth.
 Nosiree Bob.